mukeshsoni/deepnotes-editor/README.md

 - Supports hashtags, automatic link detection and inline code block formatting
 - Bookmarking of any list item

+### Desktop only
+`deepnotes-editor` doesn't work well on mobile browsers.
+That's because `draft-js` itself does not work well on mobile browsers.

 Usage -

 Install `deepnoter-editor`